Methods and Instruments for Moisture Testing

 For some materials, it is necessary to expose the sample to high temperatures and measure the amount of water in the resulting vapor.
 This process is accomplished in a Karl Fischer Oven.

 These techniques have the advantage of nearly instantaneous results.
 As these are indirect relationships of electrical type changes in a product and moisture changes, the effectiveness/accuracy is dependent upon the development of calibration charts.
-These calibrations need to be made individually for each product to be tested as the relationship of moisture to electrical characteristics is different for material to material.
+These calibrations need to be made individually for each product to be tested as the relationship of moisture to electrical characteristics is different from material to material.

 The calibrations are made by testing a substance at different moisture levels and recording and relating the electrical characteristics at each level.
 Depending on the technique used, there are limitations on the maximum percent moisture that can be measured.